 The rules governing the set of names appearing in the richMessageTemplates property are the same as those for the messageTemplates property.

-Consumers that cannot render rich text SHALL ignore the richMessageTemplates property, and use the messageTemplates property instead.
+A SARIF consumer that cannot render rich text SHALL ignore the richMessageTemplates property, and use the messageTemplates property instead.
 For this reason, every property name that appears in the richMessageTemplates property SHALL also appear in the messageTemplates property.
-Consumers that can render rich text SHOULD use the richMessageTemplates property, assuming they take appropriate measures to address security issues such as those discussed in §3.10.3.2.
+A SARIF consumer that can render rich text SHOULD use the richMessageTemplates property, assuming they take appropriate measures to address security issues such as those discussed in §3.10.3.2.

 A rich message template does not need to have the same number of placeholders as the corresponding plain text message template.
 If there exist both a plain text message template and a rich text message template with the same template id, and if those two templates have different numbers of placeholders, then any placeholder {n} which appears in both templates MUST have the same meaning in both templates (so that it can be filled by the same element of the templatedMessage.arguments array (§3.30.3).
 See §3.30.3 for further discussion on this point.